 I have found that it really keeps me motivated to run when I have an upcoming running event on my calendar.
 If you’ve never participated in a formal running event, you should really try it.
 I probably never would have signed up for one myself except that when I first began to run, my health insurance offered reimbursement for participation in an event.
 I certainly wasn’t trying to compete for a medal, but I figured that since it wasn’t going to cost me anything, it could be fun to try it.
 After my first event I was hooked.
 Now I try to keep something on my calendar every two to three months just so I have something that I’m working towards.

 Have you ever arrived home from the gym only to find that you left something there?
 Or worse yet, you didn’t realize you left an item there until you couldn’t find it, and by that time it was no longer in the lost-and-found?
-I can’t even begin to tell you how many things I have lost because I left them at the gym.
-Just off the top of my head I can tell you that I have lost a swimsuit, swim bottoms, goggles, as well as all my toiletries.
-It’s very frustrating not only because of the expense of a lost item, but also because of the disruption to my routine when I have to go buy something before I can go to the gym again.
+I can’t even begin to tell you how many times I have had both of these things happen to me.
+Just off the top of my head I can tell you that I have lost a swimsuit, swim bottoms, goggles, as well as all of my toiletries.
+It’s very frustrating not only because losing things can get expensive, but it is also a big disruption to my routine when I have to go buy something before I can go to the gym again.